 • Fun facts that needed human checking (AI's confidence is not the same as accuracy)

 The clearest lesson: AI isn't inherently trustworthy.
-Predictability, transparency, and curation still matter.
 Every hallucination became a design lesson; but only because I was paying attention.

-The first versions of Tiletopia were littered with WhatsApp-style emojis.
+The first versions of Tiletopia were littered with emojis.
 Used in bullet points, in headings, just everywhere!
 They felt immediately wrong.
 The game was meant to evoke calmness and discovery; the feeling of completing something beautiful.
 The emojis said something else entirely: loud, chatty, and frantic.
-They pulled attention away from the puzzles rather than drawing you in.

 I pushed back and asked for something more modern and timeless.
-What came back felt like a blank notepad clinical, cold, no personality.
+What came back felt clinical and cold.
 So I pushed further, this time with something specific.
 I'd been to Portugal and became aware of Azulejo tiles: geometric, handcrafted, quietly beautiful.
-For a game called Tiletopia, it felt almost too obvious to use that as inspiration.
+For a game called Tiletopia, it felt almost too obvious.
 The aesthetic worked, not because AI discovered it, but because I brought the reference from somewhere real.
 The AI didn't have that memory.
 I did.

-This came up again when AI recommended Sports as the strongest MVP theme due to clear silhouettes, action shots, and them being easy to source.
+This came up again when AI recommended Sports as the strongest MVP theme due to clear silhouettes, and them being easy to source.
 Objectively sensible, I agree.
 But having looked up various image collections, I'd already decided on World Landmarks.
 I'd thought carefully about what discovery feels like as an experience: unlocking somewhere real, learning something true, the satisfaction of a place revealed tile by tile.
-Sports couldn't carry that.
-The landmark choice wasn't just aesthetic preference, it shaped the emotional logic of the whole game, including the language.
+Sports couldn't carry that as much.
+It shaped the emotional logic of the whole game, including the language.
 Changing it to "Today's Discovery" instead of "Today's Puzzle."
 "Discovery Unlocked" instead of "Completed."
-Small changes i know, but they came from a human decision about what the experience was actually for.
+Small changes, but they came from a human decision about what the experience was actually for.

 The difficulty curve told a similar story.
 AI suggested 7×7 and 8×8 grids for harder levels.
 Logically, it made sense.
-However in practice, the first few of people gave up when i gave it to them.
-What was meant to be a light daily challenge became effort in the wrong direction.
-The kind that stops habits forming.
-That failure led directly to the hint system idea: not something I'd planned, but a direct response to watching AI logic collide with how real people actually play (and got annoyed from).
+However in practice, the first few of people gave up after level 4 when I gave it to them.
+What was meant to be a light hearted daily challenge became effort in the wrong direction.
+The stops daily habits forming.
+That failure led directly to the hint system idea: not something I'd planned, but a direct response to watching AI logic collide with how real people actually behave.

-Sound was the most persistent struggle!
+Sound was the most persistent struggle.
 The first audio felt like an alarm.
-When I asked for relaxation, it went so far the other way it felt like a meditation app for people already asleep.
-And when I eventually asked AI to choose a royalty-free calm track, it listed sources and told me to pick one myself.
-That's the honest shape of the boundary: AI could describe what I needed, but it couldn't make the judgment call about what actually felt right.
-Even now the music isn't quite right.
-But the failure produced something useful: making audio toggleable, giving users control rather than forcing them into whatever mood the game had decided on.
+When I asked for relaxation it swung so far the other way it felt like a meditation app for people already asleep.
+When I asked AI to choose a royalty-free calm track, it listed sources and told me to pick one myself.
+AI could describe what I needed.
+It couldn't make the judgment call about what actually felt right.
+This failure produced something useful: making audio toggleable, giving users control rather than forcing them into whatever mood the game had decided on.

 There was one moment where AI did something I hadn't asked for and it genuinely made me think differently.
-While building the game, it added an option for numbered tiles unprompted, as an accessibility/colourblind feature for visually impaired users.
+Adding numbered tiles as an accessibility feature for visually impaired people, unprompted.

 I want to be honest about how I frame this.
 The feature has not been tested against WCAG standards.
 I don't know if it actually helps those who need it, or whether it does so in the right way.
 Shipping an untested accessibility feature is not the same as building an accessible product.
-However what AI did is it prompted me to think more seriously about something I'd deprioritised.
-Whether the execution holds up is a different and still-open question.
+But what AI did was prompt me to think more seriously about something I'd deprioritised.

 This is the tension I found the hardest to resolve: AI can open up thinking you wouldn't have done yourself, but it can also create a false sense that something important has been handled.
-Those are very different things, and as a leader and designer, the responsibility for knowing the difference sits with you, not the tool.
+Those are very different things, and as a leader, the responsibility for knowing the difference sits with you, not the tool.

 There were moments in this project where I genuinely couldn't tell where the AI's thinking ended and mine began.
-Choosing the music was one.
-Naming the states for completed and discovered puzzles was another.
-The first version of the collection screen appeared almost fully formed from Lovable, and because it looked like what I'd seen before, I didn't question it.
+The first version of the collection screen appeared almost fully formed from Lovable, and because it looked like what I'd seen before (didnt challeneg the norms), I didn't question it.
 I just accepted it.

-This is something I think every design leader needs to watch for in their teams, as well as designers.
+This is something every design leader needs to watch for in their teams.
 When AI generates something that looks right quickly, people stop questioning it.
-Things look good, the loop feels productive, decisions feel made, but if you're not careful, you are curating rather than creating.
-The question of what is genuinely yours vs AI becomes harder to answer than it should be.
-As a leader, it's going to be their responsibility to spot before communicating to the wider teams.
+Things look good, decisions feel made, but if you're not careful, you are curating rather than creating.
+Spotting that distinction before it reaches stakeholders is a leadership responsibility, not a craft one.

 I'll be straight about the numbers.
 Of 20 users, only 3 came back the next day.
 Only 1 played consistently over 6 to 8 days.
 That's a weak retention signal for something built around a daily habit.